Last updated: July 29, 2022

 For information on unscheduled mosquito spraying due to West Nile virus activity in Anne Arundel County, click here.

-Individuals are encouraged to take measures to avoid mosquito bites (Tips to Avoid Mosquito Bites) and to rid their yards of standing water where mosquitoes may breed.
-Dead bird collection was discontinued in Maryland in 2003.
+West Nile Virus is carried by mosquitoes and can be passed to humans through a bite.
+The virus can affect the nervous system.
+Individuals are encouraged to take measures to avoid mosquito bites (Tips to Avoid Mosquito Bites).
+It is also important to reduce the number of mosquitoes by ridding their property of standing water where mosquitoes may breed.
+Birds can also be infected by the virus.
 To dispose of a dead bird, avoid bare-handed contact.
 Use gloves or an inverted plastic bag to place the bird carcass in a garbage bag and dispose of it with your routine trash.

 Frequently Asked Questions About West Nile Virus